dmjio/miso/README.md

 The easiest way to build the examples is with the [`nix`](https://nixos.org/nix/) package manager

 > [!TIP]
-> Use [cachix](https://cachix.org) to ensure you're not building dependencies unnecessarily.
+> Use [cachix](https://cachix.org) to ensure you're not building dependencies unnecessarily `cachix use haskell-miso-cachix`
-> $ cachix use haskell-miso-cachix

 ```